-The parameters used to determine if a leased line is down (so automatic dial back can occur), is based on the Series II Modem doing a "retrain" on the leased line due to an error condition in the transmission.
+The parameters used to determine if a leased line is down (so automatic dial back can occur), is based on the modem doing a "retrain" on the leased line due to an error condition in the transmission.
 An error condition is defined as a "hit" on the line (the Carrier gets interrupted).